MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_10.md

 # Windows Containers on Windows 10

-This exercise will walk through the basic deployment of the Windows container feature and Docker on Windows 10.
-This exercise assumes that you have familiarized yourself with basic container concepts and terminology.
-If you need to review concepts and terminology, see the [Quick Start Introduction](./quick_start.md).
+The exercise will walk through a basic deployment and use of the Windows container feature.
+After completion, you will have installed the container role, and deployed a simple Hyper-V container.
+Before starting this quick start, familiarize yourself with basic container concepts and terminology.
+This information can be found on the [Quick Start Introduction](./quick_start.md).

+Prerequisites:

+- One physical computer system running a [Windows Server 10 Insiders release](https://insider.windows.com/).
+- This quick start can be run on a Windows 10 virtual machine if nested virtualization is configured on the system.
+More information can be found in the [Nested Virtualization Guide](https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/user_guide/nesting).

-This exercise must be run on **Windows Server 10** Insiders release.
-If you would like to work through this exercise on Windows 10, see the [Windows 10 Container Quick Start](./windows_containers_101.md).
+If you would like to work through this exercise on Windows Server 2016, see the [Windows Server Container Quick Start](./quick_start_windows_server.md).

 ## 1. Install Container Feature